epicMage/epicMage/README.md

 * Firefox ( ofc i do )
 * Vivaldi ( RSS )
 * Tor ( Well, uh... )
+* Zen ( decent )
+* Chromium ( Using Chrome )
+* Orion Browser ( imagine paying for a search engine )

+# I use Eric Murphy's custom UserChrome configuration for Librewolf.

 # The rest are superficial.

 ## Apps

 # Apps I commonly use are :
 * Alacritty ( Terminal Emulator )
+* Iterm2 ( formerly, used for cava )
 * LibreWolf ( Browsing )
 * Signal ( Messaging )
 * Raycast ( Application Searcher )
 * ColorSlurp ( Color Picker )
 * Notion Calendar ( Notion Calendar )
 * krita ( Art )
-* Terraria
-* Lunar Client
+* Lunar Client/Minecraft ( Minecraft )
-* Orbot
+* Orbot ( VPN )

 # The rest are trivial.
-I strongly recommend to use krita as a paint tool as it is open source and easy to use.
+I strongly recommend to use krita as a paint tool as it is open source, customizable, and easy to use.

+# Search Engine : SearXNG ( searx.be )

 ## Websites I use
-* inv.nadeko.net ( Youtube )
+* inv.nadeko.net ( Youtube frontend )
-* youtube.com ( Of course I do! )
+* www.youtube.com ( Of course I do! )
 * mail.proton.me ( Mail )
-* redlib.perennialte.ch ( Reddit )
+* redlib.perennialte.ch ( Reddit frontend )
 * wikipedia.org ( ...Duh! )
 * deepl.com ( Translation )
 * nitter.poast.org ( Twitter )
-* blank.page ( rarely )
 * alternativeto.net ( i take this for granted )
 * monkeytype.com ( Typing )